-Leisureworld has a \$15,000 revolving credit facility with a Canadian chartered bank, collateralized by the assets of LSCLP and its subsidiary partnerships and guaranteed by the subsidiary partnerships, which it can access for working capital purposes.
-The facility bears interest on cash advances at 250 basis points per annum over the floating bankers' acceptance ("BA") rate (30, 60 or 90 days), at 150 basis points per annum over the prime rate and on letters of credit at 250 basis points per annum.
-On October 16, 2009, LSCLP entered into an amending agreement to extend the maturity of the facility to October 15, 2010.
-As at June 30, 2010, the Company had \$68 in letters of credit outstanding.
+Leisureworld has a revolving credit facility with a Canadian chartered bank, collateralized by the assets of LSCLP and its subsidiary partnerships and guaranteed by the subsidiary partnerships, which it can access for working capital purposes.
+On October 15, 2010, the Company entered into an amending agreement to extend the maturity of the revolving credit facility to October 14, 2011 and reduce the principal amount from \$15,000 to \$10,000.
+The facility bears interest on cash advances at 175bps per annum over the floating bankers' acceptance ("BA") rate (30, 60, 90 days), at 75bps over prime rate and on letters of credit at 175bps per annum.
+As at September 30, 2010, the Company had \$68 in letters of credit outstanding.
 The amount had primarily been issued to municipalities with respect to outstanding obligations of the Company related to the construction of LTC homes.